allen-liaoo/Lojic/README.md

  - TruthTable - A list of Columns of atoms and formulas
    - Column - Contains a node and its truth-values.
    - TTableBuilder - Used to configure truth table's settings (such as showning sub-columns, recognition of true/false atoms).
+ - Argument - A list of premises and a conclusion, supports (semantic) validity checking.

 ### Example